riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 - Runtime may grow exponentially with the number of nodes
 - For larger graphs with many nodes and for large datasets of graphs, this is an enormous problem

-The more common way is extracting some patterns that we believe are really important and can characterize well the graph such that they can be something like a fingerprint and such that it can be compared.
+The more common way to proceed though is to create a kernel function that should perform a reasonable approximation of the graph isomorphism problem and can tell at the end of the process how much two graphs are similar to each other.
+The way it works is extracting some patterns that we believe are really important and can characterize well the graph such that they can be something like a fingerprint and such that it can be compared.
 This approach is called graph kernel through bag of patterns.
 The Pros are that we can control the precision and the computational cost moving from easier of more complex extractions of patterns.
+The Contras is that the right algorithm can be different based on the domain of the problem(i.e.: chemistry may prefer a more local approach for feature extraction instead physics a more general one)

 ![](/Users/rr/PycharmProjects/Manifold-Learning-and-Graph-Kernels/images/graph-kernels-13-638 copy.jpg)